 Magnetic Pole’s Wandering in Ancient Times

 Upon tracing the magnetic pole ancient movements together with documented climate conditions at ancient times, it is apparent that the closer we come to the magnetic pole, the colder it gets.
 Arab ancient texts speak of an abrupt climate change in ancient times.
 The manuscripts come from ancient texts that describe in detail a bitter cold wave that occurred between the years 900 AD and 950 AD in Arabia.
-I add that at that time the magnetic pole was in Siberia.
-As close to Arabia then as Central Europe close the Canada today where the magnetic pole is located.
-The ancient text research has been brought to light by a team of scientists from the University of Extremadura.
+I add that at that time the magnetic pole was in Siberia; as close to Arabia then, as Central Europe close to Canada today, where the magnetic pole is located.
+The ancient text research has been brought to light by a team of scientists from the University of Extremadura in Spain.
 The article published describes, how in 900 AD, the territory where it is now Iraq and Syria suffered periods characterized by a very unusual cold, with temperature below zero..

-According to Fernando Domínguez-Castro, who was carrying research at the University of Extremadura in Spain, the study has brought to light key data that better interpret the current climate change.
-“We were fortunate to find ancient sources of direct data that are traditionally neglected by many climate scientists” added Dominguez-Castro.
+According to Fernando Domínguez-Castro, who was carrying research at the University of Extremadura, the study has brought to light key data that better interpret the current climate change.
+“We were fortunate to find ancient sources of direct data that are traditionally neglected by many climate scientists” he added.
 Some researchers think this may presage a magnetic reversal, in which the north and south magnetic poles flip.
 However, this does not justify why the strength of the magnetic field is weakening.
 Scientists admit that there are things going on, deep beneath our feet, which they do not understand.
 I add to that, that there are also celestial changes going on, deep above our heads, which we need to be made aware of.
 Both types of changes could be inter-related and have profound consequences over life on Earth.
-For the major source of the thermal energy that reaches the surface of the Earth from the sky, you may click on the Earth Temperature to uncover the mysteries of the Magnetic Field in forming the Temperature Belts and causing Global Warming and Climate Change.
+For the major source of the thermal energy that reaches the surface of the Earth from the sky, you may click on the Earth Temperature to uncover the mysteries of Earth Magnetic Field in forming the Temperature Belts and driving Global Warming and Climate Change.